 *Carrie Bradshaw voiceover* And I began to wonder, am I the only one who didn't know this was a thing?!

-Unsurprisingly, being fitted for a sports bra is much the same as being fitted for a regular bra only you don't get measured, they just test the fit with a few simple hacks.
+Unsurprisingly, being fitted for a sports bra is much the same as being fitted for a regular bra only you don't get measured, they just test the fit with a few simple hacks to figure out your best sports bra fit and size.
 Hacks that thankfully you can do yourself from the comfort of a change room...

 If you can pull the strap of your sports bra up high enough that it can touch your earlobe, it's too big.
 Try on the next size down.
 And remember if it initially feels too tight, they do stretch.
 To get longevity from your sports bra you're best to go for the tighter fit (as long as it's not uncomfortably tight) and let it loosen up over time.